United World Colleges: History

 UWC was originally founded in the early 1960s to bridge the social, national and cultural divides apparent during the Second World War, and exacerbated by the Cold War.
 The first college in the movement, UWC Atlantic College in Wales, United Kingdom, was founded in 1962 by Kurt Hahn, a German educator who had previously founded Schule Schloss Salem in Germany, Gordonstoun in Scotland, the Outward Bound movement, and the Duke of Edinburgh's Award Scheme.

 Hahn envisaged a college educating boys and girls aged 16 to 19.
 He believed that schools should not simply be a means for preparing to enter university, but should help students prepare for life by developing resilience and the ability to experience both successes and failures.
 The selection would be based on personal motivation and potential, regardless of any social, economic or cultural factors.
 A scholarship programme would facilitate the recruitment of young people from different socio-economic backgrounds.

-Louis Mountbatten was involved with Atlantic College from its early days, and encouraged the organization to adopt the name "United World Colleges" and to open an international office with operations distinct from that of Atlantic College, to indicate a global reach and ambition beyond a single college.
-In 1967 he became the first president of the United World Colleges, a position he held until 1977.
-Lord Mountbatten supported the organization by gaining support from heads of state and politicians, and in fundraising activities.
+Louis Mountbatten, 1st Earl Mountbatten of Burma was involved with Atlantic College from its early days, and encouraged the organisation to adopt the name United World Colleges and to open an international office with operations distinct from that of Atlantic College, to indicate a global reach and ambition beyond a single college.
+In 1967, he became the first president of United World Colleges, a position he held until 1977.
+Lord Mountbatten supported the organization by gaining support from heads of state and politicians and in fundraising activities.
 Under his presidency, the United World College of South East Asia was established in Singapore in 1971 (formally joining the UWC movement in 1975), followed by the United World College of the Pacific in Victoria, British Columbia, in 1974.

+During the tenure of Prince Charles (now King Charles III) as president, he supervised the rapid growth of the movement, until it encompassed nine schools around the globe.
+Of Charles, UWC said, "his work in raising the profile and vision of the UWC movement is still felt today".

 The Colleges

 There are currently 18 UWC schools and colleges in operation, with an international office in London and Berlin.
-UWC Simón Bolivar was a member of the movement until its closing in 2012 by the Venezuelan government.
+UWC Simón Bolivar was a member of the movement until its closing in 2012 by the Venezuelan regime.

 The location and opening date (and, for those that joined the UWC movement after being founded as an independent institution, their joining year) for each United World College is given below: